AugChiang/Climate-downscaling/README.md

 where the model weights are stored when running `main.py` to train your own.

 ## Environment
 Update the `environment.yml` file.
-Run `$ conda env create -f environment.rml` to install the environment (env default name = climate).
+Run `$ conda env create -f environment.yml` to install the environment (env default name = climate).
 This may take minutes.

 - platform: Windows11
 - python == 3.9.19